dom-native/dom-native/README.md

 - **ZERO IE TAX**!
 Only target modern browsers (e.g., Chrome, Edge Chromium, Firefox, and Safari).
 NO Polyfill or Shiming.

 - **NO VIRTUAL DOM**!
-Fully embrace native DOM customElement and web components.
+Fully embrace native DOM customElement and Web Components.

 - **JUST A LIB** NOT a framework (uses the native DOM customElement / webcomponent as the framework).